-- 5) Work with at least two Mentors during the course of the mentorship to enhance the opportunity to learn from mediators with different styles and to be coached and mentored by mediators who will see different strengths and weaknesses.
-Mentees may seek a waiver of this requirement where circumstances beyond their control preclude the ability to work with two Mentors.
-Mentees should contact Dispute Resolution Services for assistance, if needed, in finding mentorship opportunities. - 6) Ensure that reflection and learning takes place between mentorship experiences.
+- c) Completing at least one child support guidelines worksheet by hand, using a calculator and the statute, when applying for Juvenile and Domestic Relations Court or Circuit Court-Family certification. - 5) Work with at least two mentors during the course of the mentorship to enhance the opportunity to learn from mediators with different styles and to be coached and mentored by mediators who will see different strengths and weaknesses.
+Mentees may seek a waiver of this requirement where circumstances beyond their control preclude the ability to work with two mentors.
+Mentees should contact DRS for assistance, if needed, in finding mentorship opportunities. - 6) Ensure that reflection and learning takes place between mentorship experiences.
 The cases that mentees work on during the mentorship are likely to require weeks or months to complete.
 Therefore, mentees should not observe or co-mediate more than two cases per day for certification purposes during their mentorship.

-NOTE: Mentees should recognize that the availability of cases, as well as noshows/cancellations, might affect the scheduling for observation or co-mediation purposes.
+NOTE: Mentees should recognize that the availability of cases, as well as noshows/ cancellations, might affect the scheduling for observation or co-mediation purposes.

-- 7) Understand that the Mentor may recommend additional training and/or additional casework beyond the minimum required number of cases for the type of certification being sought. - 8) Complete the entire certification process (course work, observations, and comediations) and submit the certification application (including documentation of training and all evaluation and portfolio forms) within a 24-month period.
-For General District Court certification, the 24-month period begins at the end of the basic 20-hour basic course.
+- Understand that the mentor may recommend additional training and/or additional casework beyond the minimum required number of cases for the type of certification being sought. - 8) Complete the entire certification process (course work, observations, and comediations) and submit the certification application (including documentation of training and all evaluation and portfolio forms) within a 24-month period.
+For General District Court certification, the 24-month period begins at the end of the 20-hour basic course.
 For Juvenile and Domestic Relations Court certification, the 24-month period begins at the end of the 20-hour family course.
-For Circuit Court Family or Civil certification, the 24-month period begins at the end of the 12-hour and 20-hour course respectively.
-Waivers of this requirement may be granted upon special request to DRS-OESthe Office of the Executive Secretary at which time additional or advanced training may be required to offset the waiver. - 9) Complete "Section IV: Mentee Feedback" of the Mentee Evaluation when the form is received from the Mentor. - 10) Keep all of the completed Verification of Observation, Mentee Evaluation, and Mentee Portfolio forms received from Mentors.
-All of the forms must be submitted (regardless of the nature of the feedback) with the application for certification to DRS-OESDispute Resolution Services, as well as a copy of an agreement for which the mentee served as primary scrivener and a copy of a child support worksheet, if applying for family certification.
+For Circuit Court-Family or Civil certification, the 24-month period begins at the end of the 12-hour and 20-hour course respectively.
+If an observation is conducted prior to the training, the 24-month period begins on date of the first observation.
+Waiver of this requirement may be granted upon special request to DRS.
+Additional or advanced training, observations and/or co-mediations may be required as a condition of any waiver. - 9) Complete "Section IV: Mentee Feedback" of the Mentee Evaluation when the form is received from the mentor. - 10) Keep all of the completed Verification of Observation, Mentee Evaluation, and Mentee Portfolio forms received from mentors.
+All of the forms must be submitted (regardless of the nature of the feedback) with the application for certification to DRS, as well as a copy of an agreement for which the mentee served as primary scrivener and a copy of a hand-calculated child support worksheet, if applying for Juvenile & Domestic Relations or Circuit Court-Family certification.
 The mentee should retain a copy of all forms.

-- 11) Consult the Guidelines for the Training and Certification of Court-Referred Mediators or DRS-OESthe Dispute Resolution Services office for clarification on the certification and mentorship process. - 12) Confirm with the Mentor the fee arrangement for the mentorship.
-Some Mentors may charge a fee for mentor services.
-The mentee should understand the Mentor's fee structure and cancellation policy prior to beginning the mentorship.
-A list of Mentors is available on the Supreme Court of Virginia web site www.courts.state.va.us.
+- 11) Consult the Guidelines for the Training and Certification of Court-Referred Mediators or DRS for clarification of the certification requirements, including the mentorship process. - 12) Confirm with the mentor the fee arrangement for the mentorship.
+Some mentors may charge a fee for mentor services.
+The mentee should understand the mentor's fee structure and cancellation policy prior to beginning the mentorship.
+A list of mentors is available on the Supreme Court of Virginia web site www.courts.state.va.us.

-2. Pre-Mediation
+2. Observation